nucleic/enaml/docs/source/get_started/layout.rst

-.. _operators:
+.. _layout:

 ======================
-Data Binding Operators
+Controlling the Layout
 ======================